All Ways Up founder, Greg Perlman, with 2018 scholar

 Lee began her work in the non-profit sector at Heart of Los Angeles (HOLA), an organization that provides underserved youth with free academics, arts and athletics programs.
 At HOLA, she served as the Director of Foundation and Corporate Relations and External Affairs Advisor, managing a grant portfolio in excess of $1 million.
 After spending two years as the Development Director at 826LA, Lee returned to HOLA as the Communications Director, developing and implementing the marketing, public relations and communications strategies for the organization.

 Lee received her undergraduate degree from Lafayette College and her law degree from Fordham University, where she was an editor of the Urban Law Journal.

 Taos Glickman, Program Manager

 Taos Glickman is the Program Manager at ALL WAYS UP, focusing on student and program support.
 She is especially passionate about working with youth traditionally under-represented in higher education.
 Taos has extensive teaching and youth programming experience from kindergarten through college.
-This includes directing after school and summer K-12th grade college-focused programming at the YWCA in Pasadena, CA and STAR Education in Los Angeles, CA. She also taught at B-SAFE St. Stephen’s Youth Programs, and Partnership for Community Schools in Malden, both in Boston, MA.
+This includes directing after school and summer K-12th grade college-focused programming in Los Angeles and Boston.
 In addition, Taos was a teaching assistant at the California State University Los Angeles, and an instructor at the University of Massachusetts, Amherst, where she taught media, writing, and public speaking to over 100 undergraduate students.